Sticky space

 Teacher with high school students standing behindHow Does Direct Sale Fundraising Work?

 Having a product in hand also leads to impulse purchasing.
 This is often true when selling inexpensive treats like candy bars or lollipops.
-Sellers can simultaneously exchange items for money without having to return a second time to deliver items, like with a brochure fundraiser.
+Sellers can simultaneously exchange items for money without returning a second time to deliver items, like with a brochure fundraiser.

 Once you determine which product you want to sell, you will want to know how much you need to order.
 This can be one of the challenges to direct selling.
 Order too much, and you could have products left over.
 And if you don't order enough, you'll need to place a second order.